 Continuing Education Opportunities for Counselors in Massachusetts

-- Massachusetts Mental Health Counselors Association (MaMHCA) Continuing Education: Designated by the Board of Registration of Allied Mental Health and Human Services Professions, MaMHCA provides continuing education activities for licensed mental health counselors in Massachusetts.
-The MaMHCA also creates guidelines for licensed mental health counselors and continuing education providers.
+- Massachusetts Mental Health Counselors Association Designated by the Board of Registration of Allied Mental Health and Human Services Professions, MaMHCA provides continuing education activities for licensed mental health counselors in Massachusetts.
+MaMHCA also creates guidelines for licensed mental health counselors and continuing education providers.
 Candidates can complete continuing education courses at home, during the annual conference, and at workshops.

-- Massachusetts Association for Marriage and Family Therapy: MAMFT offers numerous resources for individuals wondering how to become a therapist in Massachusetts.
+- Massachusetts Association for Marriage and Family Therapy MAMFT offers numerous resources for individuals seeking to become a therapist in Massachusetts.
 MAMFT also provides licensed therapists with opportunities to earn continuing education credits and meet the 30-hour training requirement for license renewal.
-Courses cover various topics, including working with multicultural clients.
+Courses cover topics like working with multicultural clients.

-- Massachusetts Department of Mental Health (DMH): As the state mental health authority, the DMH provides needy individuals with access to mental health and supplemental services.
-The DMH operates more than 30 offices and facilities across the state.
+- Massachusetts Department of Mental Health As the state mental health authority, DMH provides access to mental health and supplemental services.
+DMH operates more than 30 offices and facilities across the state.

-- Statewide Advocacy for Veterans' Empowerment: SAVE works to prevent suicide and mental health distress by identifying issues facing veterans.
+- Statewide Advocacy for Veterans' Empowerment SAVE works to prevent suicide and mental health distress by identifying unique issues facing veterans.
 The group serves as a liaison between veterans, families, and government agencies.

-- Massachusetts Department of Elementary and Secondary Education, School Counseling Page: Part of the state Department of Elementary and Secondary Education, this webpage provides school counselors with vital information, including an overview of the Massachusetts Model for School Counseling.
+- Massachusetts Department of Elementary and Secondary Education, School Counseling Page Part of the state Department of Elementary and Secondary Education, this page provides school counselors with vital information, including an overview of the Massachusetts Model for School Counseling.

-- American Counseling Association: With 56 chartered branches around the globe, ACA is the world's largest professional organization for counselors of all kinds.
-Members gain the opportunity to attend an annual conference, enroll online continuing education courses, and explore job listings.
+- American Counseling Association With 56 chartered branches around the globe, ACA is the world's largest professional organization for counselors of all kinds.
+Members can attend an annual conference, enroll in online continuing education courses, and explore job listings.